Cancer Treatment in India

 Chemotherapy doses are given in cycles, it can be a one-day treatment or can go on for fourteen days depending on the type and stage of cancer.

-This treatment option is recommended by the doctors to cure cancer permanently.
+This treatment option is recommended by the oncologist in India to cure cancer permanently.
 And in case, the cure is not possible, chemo is used to keep cancer from further growing and spreading.
 It can also be used as palliative care to ease the symptoms caused by cancer.